yago-xd/connect-four/README.md

 Losses: 0 (0%)
 Draws: 0 (0%)

-Game History:
+Game History Log:
-Round 1: Winner - YOU in 7 moves
+Round 1: Winner - YOU in 8 moves
 ------------------------------
 ```